thescientist13/HP_Stuff/content/Harrypedia/Culture/Allowing_Riddle.md

-last bit is probably the biggest problem with the scenario, Mrs. Rowling tells us that only two Potters have sat on the Wizengamot, but that both were effectively at critical times in history.[^211004-6]  As I state in my [Potter Family notes]({{< ref "Harrypedia/people/Potter/" >}}), the co-incidental timing makes me think that perhaps the Potters typically appoint proxies for some unknown reason, but that theory is a stretch.
+last bit is probably the biggest problem with the scenario, Mrs. Rowling tells us that only two Potters have sat on the Wizengamot, but that both were effectively at critical times in history.[^211004-6]  As I state in my [Potter Family notes]({{< ref "Harrypedia/people/Potter/" >}}), the coincidental timing makes me think that perhaps the Potters typically appoint proxies for some unknown reason, but that theory is a stretch.
 Leaving aside the exact structure of the Wizengamot, lets assume the above speculation is essentially accurate.
 It still does not tell us enough.